News

 One of the biggest challenges in Agile planning is taking into account behavioral change.
 Resources are not robots and any type of change will impact their way of working.
 For example, employees can lose familiarity with their work or need time to understand new techniques and/or systems.
 The transition activities take time and there needs to be room to make mistakes and to practice new ways of working.
 This means that while planning, not only emotional effects must be taken into consideration, but also the overall change acceptance.
 Together with project activities, it must be made sure that the resources are ready for new activities, new ways of working and that they understand the final goal.
 However, it often happens that technical activities develop much faster than behavioural change.
 Melanie Franklin identifies the three elements of behavioural change; test new ways of working, understand how to do things and create new habits.
 Attention should be both on the project activities as well as on the behavioural change.
 These two should be synced in order to avoid resources not being able to use new features or practices.
 Therefore at the end of each iteration phase, there must be an agreement on how the current and upcoming change will be managed.
 This is a collaborative activity because it involves both those responsible for the outcome as well as the users.The importance of punctual delivery

 Respecting the set timeframe for product deliveries means knowing when change can be expected and when improvements should start being visible.
 Sharing the activities and meeting deadlines also means answering the expectancies of the resources on the new way of working.
 It is important to respect delivery promises because change is always a source of stress; delay could increase the emotional impact of the change.
 Respecting the set timeframe is therefore fundamental.
 But how to decompose the total timeframe?
 M. Franklin suggests different levels of planning, see the image below.
-The first element is the timeline exists of different iterations and at the end of each the outcome is identified.
-In order to achieve these milestones, M. Franklin has identified the following steps to follow;- Getting started

 - Making progress